 The Ultimate False DMCA Consequence: PRISON!

 Willing to risk the civil damages described above?
 Think the ROI is worth it?
 Think again.
-Since the DMCA has criminal provisions, and takedown notice senders swear their requests are valid “under penalty of perjury,” filing a false one can reap criminal repercussions.
-Like, you may find yourself hanging out with Crazy Eyes if you engage in DMCA deception.
+Since the DMCA has criminal provisions, and takedown notice senders must swear that their requests are valid “under penalty of perjury,” filing a false one can reap criminal repercussions.

-Alleging copyright infringement when it does not exist is not a wise move — especially since there are false DMCA consequences — expensive, legal consequences.
+Bottom line: Alleging copyright infringement, when it does not exist, is not a wise move.